LuisDHuante/Analyzing-Depression-Data/README.md

 Final project for the Supervised Learning 2022-2 class, at Universidad Nacional Autónoma de México (UNAM), in its ENES Morelia Campus, as part of its Bs. in Data Science career plan.

 ## Introduction
-Today, depression is a very present problem in today's society.
-Various factors of a social nature, cultural, economic, among others, strongly influence the possibility of different population sectors to develop depression.
-In this project we will analyze a set of data which contains various metrics concerning the conditions of life of the inhabitants of rural areas and their relationship with the Depression.
-Through the different characteristics (sex, income, expenses, number of children, etc), we can infer which of them will have depression after the application of 2 of the different machine learning methods (KNN and Logistic Regression), to subsequently compare results each other and choose the fittest given the given data.
+Depression is a very present problem in today's society.
+Various factors of social, cultural, economic and other nature have a strong influence on the possibility of developing depression in different population groups.
+In this project, we will analyze a dataset containing various metrics on the living conditions of rural residents and their relationship to depression.
+Based on the different characteristics (gender, income, expenses, number of children, etc.), after applying two different machine learning methods (KNN and logistic regression), we will be able to infer which of them will develop depression and then compare the results and select the most appropriate one given the data.

 ## Project